 A Titration of a Plant Sample Using Color Indicator to Test for Organic and Ammonia-Nitrogen

-The analyses we perform, their approved method, and the costs are found on the Analyses page.
 The types of samples, or matrices, that we analyze include wastewater, groundwater, and solid waste material.
 For clarity, the tests are organized into the following types on the Analyses page:

 1) Conventional Wastewater Analyses